The Last Victim (2021 film): Reception

 Jeffery M. Anderson of Common Sense Media and noted Canadian film critic Richard Crouse both gave the film moderately positive "3/5" ratings, with Anderson saying it's "A neo-Western with a bit of a bite" that "gives its fascinating characters -- and, amazingly, the audience -- credit for being smart enough to follow its twisty checkerboard jumps" while Richard Crouse called it "a very strong directorial debut that packs excitement into the storytelling, including a rather surreal climax, with enough twists to keep the story of survival compelling throughout."

 Negative reviews of the film include Joe Leydon of Variety, who called it "the latest in a seemingly endless line of neo-noir thrillers with a neo-western gloss". and Derek Smith of Slant Magazine, who gave the film "2 out of 4 stars", saying it was "distractingly indebted to No Country for Old Men".
 Tim Cogshell of FilmWeek also gave The Last Victim a moderately negative review, saying, "This is a film with a lot of good performances that gets off to a really good start...
 It loses the thread in the third act.
 I was really disappointed."

 One noted fan of the film is best-selling author Stephen King, who recommended The Last Victim in a Tweet on September 24 of 2022, saying "Looking for a bloodthirsty little thriller?
 How about THE LAST VICTIM (Hulu)?
 Ron Perlamn [sic] doesn't have a lot to do, but Ali Larter is in overdrive.
 Like a combination of Joe Pickett and Cormac McCarthy."

+In addition, acclaimed comic book writer and author Chuck Dixon called the film an “intelligently composed little thriller that benefits from a solid script and excellent, restrained performances from its cast”.
+In a Facebook post recommending the film on July 29th, 2026.